-We proposed and presented a detailed analysis of Mbed-ATN, an embedding assisted attentional framework for enhancing the generalization capability of the fingerprinting architecture.
-The proposed model is capable of supporting large input tensor lengths of 1 MS while using significantly less GPU memory.
-The proposed Mbed-ATN utilizes $65.2 \times$ lesser memory in contrast to the state-of-the-art Oracle architecture for an input length of $M=100~\rm kS$.
-Further, for a 10 kS sample length the Mbed-ATN utilizes $16.9\times$ fewer FLOPs and $7.5\times$ fewer trainable parameters with respect to Oracle.
+We proposed and presented a detailed analysis of Mbed-ATN, an embedding-assisted attentional framework for enhancing the generalization capability of the fingerprinting architecture.
+The proposed model is scalable for supporting large input tensor lengths of 1 MS while using significantly less GPU memory.
+The proposed Mbed-ATN utilizes $65.2 \times$ lesser memory in contrast to the state-of-the-art Oracle architecture for an input length of M = 100 kS.
+Further, for a 10 kS sample length, the Mbed-ATN utilizes $16.9\times$ fewer FLOPs and $7.5\times$ fewer trainable parameters with respect to Oracle.
 A detailed empirical study on the effect of higher sample length and antialiasing decimation was demonstrated for the proposed Mbed-ATN framework in showcasing the improved generalization capability of the model with the introduction of attentional learning.
-Unlike the existing literature, we resorted to the challenging different time frame and different experimental setup (TTDDL) scenario along with demonstrating the GPU efficiency of the model in validating the real-world deployment merit of the proposed framework.
+Unlike the existing literature, we resorted to the challenging different time frame, location, and experimental setup (TTD) scenario along with demonstrating the GPU efficiency of the model in validating the real-world deployment merit of the proposed framework.